Perkedel/Kaded-fnf-mods/CREDIT.md

 - commit and push new commit to your GitHub now.
 - go to conflict solving branch. pull the last commit from main to here.
 - pull from upstream while you're at conflict solving branch
-- see GitHub Desktop. the commit window will popup. open all conflict files in VScode.
+- see GitHub Desktop. the conflict window will popup. open all conflict files in VScode.
 - wait.
 - after blue and green field appear, open comparison to map your changes and the upstream.
 - review, and bring your changed (the green field) to upstream pull (blue field)
+- or anything that leaves current work there while adding new things.
-- after you've carefully brought all of them, `accept incoming change`
+- after you've carefully brought all of them, `accept incoming change` or anything that bake all current & new things together.
 - repeat for the rest of the part and files
 - after all conflict solved, `Commit Merge` in GitHub desktop.
 - go back to main branch again.